Some posts contain compensated links. Please read this disclaimer for more info.

 Camping At Lake Coman

-We’ve already mentioned Lake Skadar, but Lake Coman takes it one step further.
-In order to get to the lake and your camping site, you will need to take a boat trip through huge cliffs and through bright blue waters.
+We’ve already mentioned Lake Skadar, but Lake Coman, also known as Komani Lake in Albania, takes it one step further.
+In order to get to the lake and your camping site, you will need to take the Komani Lake ferry through huge cliffs and through bright blue waters.
+This boat ride in itself is a super-awesome activity your kids will certainly enjoy.

 Basically, it’s pretty amazing on the eyes and kids will love the natural feel and everything which is passing them by.
 When you arrive, the scenery simply gets better, and there are many opportunities for having a really fantastic outdoor adventure.